On this 9-day journey through Croatia and Montenegro, you’ll explore captivating locations along the stunning Adriatic coast.

 However, the allure of the coastal vistas is rivaled by the breathtaking natural beauty of inland areas such as Zagreb and the enchanting Plitvice Lakes.
 Prepare to be captivated by the mesmerizing landscapes and rich history that await you.

-Of course, like any Balkan Tales tour, you are in full control of the itinerary.
+Of course, like on any Balkan Tales tour, you are in full control of the itinerary.

 What your tour includes

-- Comfortable, spacious vehicles – you’ll be traveling inside a roomy minivan or a van.
+- Comfortable, spacious transportation: Travel in a roomy minivan or van for a relaxing ride;

 9-Day Croatia and Montenegro Tour Itinerary

 → City tour and free time in Zagreb, Croatia

 Visit the Old Town; The Zagreb Cathedral; St. Mark’s church (Monumental, medieval-style, Serbian Orthodox church); Dolac Market (Large market with many stands offering flowers, fruits, veggies & meats in an indoor/outdoor setup); The Lotrscak Tower; The Medieval Stone Gate; The Lenucijeva Potkova.
 Ban Josip Jelačić Square (The central square of Zagreb)

 → Visit Sibenik and Trogir on the way